 - Work in action — on issues of institutional racism, health care disparities and inequity.

 - Leadership development — our Leadership in Quality Improvement (LQI) Pathway lets you dive as deeply as you want into understanding how the Virginia Mason Production System (VMPS) improves health care delivery.

 - Tailoring your experience — whether your career goal is primary care, hospital medicine or fellowship.

-- Enhancing your education — participate in medical student teaching, learn self-care skills, get into the friendly competition of our Wards Tournament, help us grow and go deeper on issues of diversity and inclusion.
+- Enhancing your education — participate in medical student teaching, learn self-care skills, get into the friendly competition of our resident-developed Wards Tournament.

 Virginia Mason cultivates the collegial atmosphere of a community program while offering amazing academic opportunities.
 Virginia Mason is a tertiary referral center for patients in the greater northwest region, including Eastern Washington, Idaho, Montana and Alaska.
 It is a comprehensive stroke center and home to the GI Centers of Excellence.
 Our residents work in multiple outpatient practice settings through Virginia Mason’s regional clinics and through our partnerships with organizations including King County Public Health and Providence Health and Services.
 As a result, our residents are privileged to care for a wide range of medically and socio-economically diverse patients.